-Modern beliefs in equal gender rights make the good old Rescue Romance trope somewhat difficult to play straight.
+Modern beliefs towards equality between the sexes make the good old Rescue Romance trope somewhat difficult to play straight.
 However, there's a question in the air... what if "that male" is either hired or honor-bound to protect "that female"?
-That wouldn't be chauvinist at all — not only is the guy getting rewarded or paid (whether in money, benefits, rank raises, fame/reputation etc.) by his bosses or upperclassmen for taking care of the girl's safety, but it fulfills residual Knight in Shining Armor imagery without causing eyebrow raising among the fandom.
+That wouldn't be chauvinist at all — not only is the guy getting rewarded or paid (whether in money, benefits, rank raises, fame/reputation, etc.) by his bosses or upperclassmen for taking care of the girl's safety, but it fulfills residual Knight in Shining Armor imagery without causing eyebrow-raising among the fandom.

 Sweet deal... or is it?
 This often conflicts with the protector's sense of professionalism, especially if they're a Battle Butler or a Ninja Maid.
-What happens if bodyguard and the liege's relationship goes bad?
-What if the conflicts distracts the protector or if plans and orders coming from the bosses change...
+What happens if the bodyguard and the liege's relationship goes bad?
+What if the conflicts distract the protector or if plans and orders coming from the bosses change...?note

 A Bodyguard Crush is extremely common in Lady and Knight dynamics.

-Variants include the protected having his/her crush for the bodyguard first, and the bodyguard being picked for the job because one of them has a crush.
-If the bodyguard seeks to protect a person because he/she has a crush on them, but Cannot Spit It Out, it's a Declaration of Protection.
+One common way to Invert the trope is for the crush to predate the role as bodyguard.
+If the bodyguard seeks to protect a person because they has a crush on them, it's likely a Declaration of Protection.

 A subtrope of Unequal Pairing.